g-leech/argmin-gravitas/_posts/2017-01-07-estimating-controversy.markdown

 quality:    4

 summary:	A tiny research proposal - can we quantify controversy / obstructionism?
-confidence: 70% on equations' truth (because vague).
-80% that it's worth doing.
+confidence: 70% that the equations are true (because vague).
+50% that it's worth doing.
-warnings: 	terrorism, inexorable ideologies
+warnings: 	terrorism, inexorable ideologies.
 importance: 7
 pride:		3
 categories: cause-prioritisation, effective-altruism, quantification